 Language Policy Review

-Monitoring and Revision of the Inclusion Policy
+Monitoring and Revision of the Language Policy

 In 2017, the Kid’s Community College Southeast Middle School MYP Language Policy was first drafted by the MYP Coordinator, Language and Literature Professors, Language Acquisition Professor, and other stakeholders.
 The Language policy has been further updated and developed by the Instructional Leadership Team which includes the PYP and MYP Coordinators.
 In October of 2018, the Governing Board participated in the review process.
 In January of 2019, the Language and Literature Professors, Language Acquisition Professor, MYP Coordinator along with other professors further developed the policy.
 The Language policy received additional review by the Head of School along with the Instructional Leadership Team and Governing Board during March 2019.